destroyedlolo/BananaArch/README.md

-ArchLinux BananaPI support files
+ArchLinux BananaPIM1 and OrangePI+2 support files
 ---

-This repository contains **u-boot**  binary and boot script suitable to run **ArchARM** on a BananaPI M1.
+This repository contains **u-boot**  binary and boot script suitable to run **ArchARM** on a BananaPI M1 or a OrangePI Plus 2.

 The procedure is the following :